Welcome to SF State Transforms

-The PERC Portal is now Available - Spring 2023
+The PERC Portal is Now Available

 PERC is a collective of staff and faculty who have received extensive training in restorative practices.
 Please click here to learn more and submit a concern.